Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Proof of Theorem

 while the sub-optimality gap for each $h$ is controlled by

 \end{lemma}

-It is easy to verify that when there is only one representation function in $\bPhi$ (let $d=d_{\bphi}$ for simplicity), Lemma \ref{lm:he} yields an $\cO(H^5d^2\log(k / \delta)\gap{\min}^{-1})$ problem-dependent bound.
-Comparing our result with \citet{he2020logarithmic}, ours matches the problem-dependent bound for Linear Mixture MDP $\cO(H^5d^2\log(k / \delta)\gap{\min}^{-1})$ and is better than the problem-dependent bound for Linear MDP $\cO(H^5d^3\log(k / \delta)\gap{\min}^{-1})$ by a factor $d$.
-This improvement comes from the bilinear MDP structure in Definition \ref{asm:lin}.
-Moreover, it is obvious that when $|\bPhi| > 1$, Algorithm \ref{alg:main} can achieve regret no worse than any possible regret achieved by a single representation, with an additional $\log(|\bPhi|)$ factor.
-Lemma \ref{lm:he} also suggests an $\cO(H^4d^2\log(k / \delta)\gap{\min}^{-1})$ bound for the summation of the sub-optimality gap.
-Based on that, the next lemma shows that the ``covariance matrix'' $\Ub_{h, \bphi}^k$ is almost linearly growing with respect to $k$ given Assumption \ref{asm:hls}.
+It is easy to verify that when there is only one representation function in $\Phi$ (let $d=d_{\bphi}$ for simplicity), Lemma~\ref{lm:he} yields an $\cO(H^5d^2\log(k / \delta)\gap{\min}^{-1})$ problem-dependent bound.
+Comparing our result with~\citet{he2020logarithmic}, ours matches the problem-dependent bound for Linear Mixture MDP $\cO(H^5d^2\log(k / \delta)\gap{\min}^{-1})$ and is better than the problem-dependent bound for Linear MDP $\cO(H^5d^3\log(k / \delta)\gap{\min}^{-1})$ by a factor $d$.
+This improvement is due to the bilinear MDP structure in Definition~\ref{asm:lin}.
+Moreover, it is obvious that when $|\Phi| > 1$, Algorithm~\ref{alg:main} can achieve a regret no worse than any possible regret achieved by a single representation, up to an additive $\log(|\Phi|)$ term.
+Lemma~\ref{lm:he} also suggests an $\cO(H^4d^2\log(k / \delta)\gap{\min}^{-1})$ bound for the summation of the sub-optimality gap.
+Based on this, the next lemma shows that the ``covariance matrix'' $\Ub_{h, \bphi}^k$ is almost linearly growing with respect to $k$ under Assumption~\ref{asm:hls}.

-\begin{lemma} Under Assumptions \ref{asm:gap} and \ref{asm:hls}, with probability at least $1 - \delta$, we have for all $k \in [K], h \in [H], \bphi \in \bPhi$,
+\begin{lemma} Under Assumptions~\ref{asm:gap} and~\ref{asm:hls}, with probability at least $1 - \delta$, we have for all $k \in [K], h \in [H], \bphi \in \Phi$,

 \end{lemma}